vivaria/edisonrul.ing/README.md

 *   These optional Trigger Effects activate in Substep 7 - End of the Damage Step.
 *   The "When... you can" structure means this effect can miss the timing.
-*   Because this effect activates / resolves in the Damage Step, it cannot be negated by "Royal Oppression".
+*   Because this effect activates / resolves in the Damage Step, it cannot be negated by"Royal Oppression".
 Additionally, "Torrential Tribute" cannot be activated in response to the Summon.
 *   These effects do not activate if the monster is removed from play (by "Dimensional Fissure").
 *   These effects do not activate if the monster is destroyed by a card effect (ex: "Red Dragon Archfiend").